(See also Overview of Adrenal Function.)

 The catecholamines secreted include norepinephrine, epinephrine, dopamine, and dopa in varying proportions.
 About 90% of pheochromocytomas are in the adrenal medulla, but they may also be located in other tissues derived from neural crest cells.
 Possible sites include the following:

 Pheochromocytomas in the adrenal medulla occur equally in both sexes, are bilateral in 10% of cases (20% in children), and are malignant in < 10%.
-Of extra-adrenal tumors, 30% are malignant.
+Of extra-adrenal tumors, known as paragangliomas, 30% are malignant.
 Although pheochromocytomas occur at any age, peak incidence is between the 20s and 40s.
-About 25 to 30% are now thought to be due to germline mutations.
+Nearly 50% are thought to be due to germline mutations.

 Pheochromocytomas vary in size but average 5 to 6 cm in diameter.
 They weigh 50 to 200 g, but tumors weighing several kilograms have been reported.
 Rarely, they are large enough to be palpated or cause symptoms due to pressure or obstruction.
 Regardless of the histologic appearance, the tumor is considered benign if it has not invaded the capsule and no metastases are found, although exceptions occur.
 In general, larger tumors are more likely to be malignant.

 Pheochromocytomas may be part of the syndrome of familial multiple endocrine neoplasia (MEN) types 2A and 2B, in which other endocrine tumors (parathyroid or medullary carcinoma of the thyroid) coexist or develop subsequently.
 Pheochromocytoma develops in 1% of patients with neurofibromatosis and may occur with hemangioblastomas and renal cell carcinoma, as in von Hippel-Lindau disease.
-Familial pheochromocytomas and carotid body tumors may be due to mutations of the enzyme succinate dehydrogenase as well as of the genes responsible for other more recently described signaling molecules.
+Familial pheochromocytomas and carotid body tumors may be due to mutations in genes encoding the enzyme succinate dehydrogenase or other signaling molecules.

 Hypertension, which is paroxysmal in 45% of patients, is prominent.
 About 1/1000 hypertensive patients has a pheochromocytoma.
 Common symptoms and signs are

-Paroxysmal attacks may be provoked by palpation of the tumor, postural changes, abdominal compression or massage, induction of anesthesia, emotional trauma, unopposed beta-blockade (which paradoxically increases BP by blocking beta-mediated vasodilation), or micturition (if the tumor is in the bladder).
-In elderly patients, severe weight loss with persistent hypertension is suggestive of pheochromocytoma.
+Paroxysmal attacks may be provoked by palpation of the tumor, postural changes, abdominal compression or massage, induction of anesthesia, emotional trauma, unopposed beta-blockade (which paradoxically increases blood pressure by blocking beta-mediated vasodilation), or micturition (if the tumor is in the bladder).
+In older patients, severe weight loss with persistent hypertension is suggestive of pheochromocytoma.

 Pheochromocytoma is suspected in patients with typical symptoms or particularly sudden, severe, or intermittent unexplained hypertension.
 Diagnosis involves demonstrating high levels of catecholamine products in the serum or urine.